 None of this should be read as an indictment of a profit-making company.
 But it raises the question about an arrangement of exclusivity whereby the Columbia Officers are being tied to one particular vendor of a Medicare exchange.
 There are numerous other vendors competing for the insurance or intermediary business, as evidenced by the offers that fill everyone's mailbox once they reach a certain age.
 Columbia and its retirees could still have a relationship with Via without making it exclusive through the subsidy being tied only to this particular company.
 This could be accomplished by making the subsidy portable to any insurance arrangement the retiree chooses.
-If that is administratively too complex, as is likely, at a minimum there should be one or two alternative exchanges that could be picked by a retiree.
+The subsidy and its administration would be separated from the choice of exchange or insurance plan.
+Alternatively, there should be one or two alternative exchanges that could be picked by a retiree.